#Go Interfaces Tutorial

-Github Source Code - The full source code for this tutorial can be found here: TutorialEdge/Go-Interfaces-Tutorial
+Source Code: The full source code for this tutorial is on GitHub: TutorialEdge/Go-Interfaces-Tutorial

 Basic Example